Small group tour of New Zealand's South Island

 Today we head down past Lake Wanaka and Lake Hawea.
 We will stop for lunch somewhere very scenic owned by a local geologist who is full of stories before we continue through Wanaka and over the Crown Range Road – the original way Queenstown was first found.
 At Cardrona Tavern we take a short stop and the opportunity for a refreshing drink or a pint.

 Today we explore the picturesque Queenstown in the morning and enjoy a wine tasting in the afternoon.

 Day 9: Queenstown

 In the morning we make a short trip to visit Glenorchy at the end of the lake, and possibly a high country station.
-The afternoon is free for you to enjoy and further explore the town.
+This afternoon we drive through to Te Anau.